Lamar Jackson almost flawless as Ravens rout Lions 38-6 in a matchup of division leaders

+“Today was lights out,” said tight end Mark Andrews, who caught two TD passes.
+“I think just by Lamar, obviously Coach Monk, from the top down on the offensive side of the ball.
+Those two guys were elite.”

-Baltimore (5-2) was up 28-0 before the NFC North-leading Lions (5-2) even managed a first down.
+Baltimore (5-2) scored on its first four possessions against the NFC North-leading Lions (5-2).
 It was the most complete performance of the season by the Ravens, and a resurgent Detroit squad fell flat while facing a major test on the road.

+“We just didn’t play well.
+I hate to say it, it’s just one of those games.
+We could not get out of our own way,” Lions coach Dan Campbell said.
+“It’s a credit to those guys.
+They played outstanding football and rubbed our nose in it.”

+Jackson went 21 of 27.
+He’s completed at least 70% of his passes in every game but one this season, but the Ravens had still been pretty inconsistent offensively until Sunday.
+Monken was hired in the offseason, and when Baltimore reached a deal with Jackson on a new contract, there was plenty of excitement about their partnership.
+Now it’s easy to see why.

 Jackson opened the scoring with a 7-yard bootleg on fourth-and-1.
 On his team’s next possession, he escaped the pocket to the right and extended the play long enough to find Nelson Agholor for a 12-yard touchdown.